jitsi/handbook/docs/intro.md

 ## What is Jitsi?

-Jitsi is a [collection of Open Source projects](architecture.md) which provide state-of-the-art video conferencing capabilities that are secure, easy to use, and easy to self-host.
+Jitsi is a video conferencing platform.
+It is easy to use, easy to self-host, secure, state-of-the-art, and built from a [collection of Open Source projects](architecture.md).

 ## About this handbook